Nyanyan/Egaroucid/web_resources_former/en/index.md

 Egaroucid is an Othello app with one of the strongest othello solver AI.
-The light version got the first place in the world ([CodinGame Othello](https://www.codingame.com/multiplayer/bot-programming/othello-1)) as of December , 2022.
+The light version got the first place in the world ([CodinGame Othello](https://www.codingame.com/multiplayer/bot-programming/othello-1)) as of December, 2022.